Laquetta Good Colonial Heights black woman told she is not the right color

 ‘I feel like a prisoner in my own home’

 The clip was shared to Facebook on Friday.
-It starts with the Chesterfield food bank worker, who hasn’t been identified, standing on the sidewalk while mom-of-two Laquetta stands on her porch.
-The woman wore a ‘Hilary’ name badge.
+It starts with the Chesterfield food bank worker, Hilary Langlois standing on the sidewalk while mom-of-two Laquetta stands on her porch.

 A second video appears to confirm the police were called over the incident.
 It is unclear if any investigation is ongoing.
 The food bank apparently became aware one of its workers having been involved in ‘an incident’.